See below for information on Nannies, Nanny Shares, Mother's help and Au Pairs

 A mother’s help will assist the parent(s) with childcare and housekeeping duties.
 These duties will be carried out under the supervision of the parent.

-Salaries start at £50-60 pw net for 16 year olds and rise to about £140 pw depending on age and experience.
+Salaries start at £200 pw gross for 16 year olds working full time and rise to about £350 pw depending on age and experience.

 Au Pair explained